 Many years ago I used to go fishing, and it was said that a lot of the gadgets on sale in tackle shops were designed to catch anglers, not fish.
 I don’t think things are quite like that in outdoors equipment stores, but caution has to be applied.
 Do you really need lightsticks, multi-tools, special bags and wallets?
 There are sets of cookware, different sized pans that nest together, sold complete with detachable handles and a storage bag.
 These are fine if you are in a base camp, but they are not for carrying with you.
 All I need is just one little pot to boil water in!
-Again, weights vary, with aluminium ones lighter than stainless steel, while titanium is lighter still (but unfortunately rather pricey as well).
+Again, weights vary, with aluminium ones lighter than stainless steel, while titanium is lighter still (but unfortunately a bit more pricey).

 Why are tents or other items such as stoves for example listed in some stores or featured in magazines without including any weights?
 This is one of the most important points!
 Some suppliers that do list the weights do not stock any that I would regard as particularly light, while others claim theirs are light when they are anything but.
 It suggests to me that they have not seriously considered this side of things or, worse still, that their main interest is taking your money.
 After all, they will not be the ones carrying it.
 Do remember that you will be.

-If you don’t have some good kitchen scales you can pick up digital scales for weights up to 5kg for less than five pounds on Amazon and eBay.
+If you don’t have some good kitchen scales you can pick up digital scales for weights up to 5kg for around five pounds on Amazon and eBay.

 As I said above, everything in my kit is as light as I can get (within my budget).
 Between 2014 and 2015 I went through the list to see how I could reduce the weight further.
 Below is how I cut it by nearly a kilo in total: